andreasabel/fp2025/presentation.md

 data Config = Config
   { cState :: !State
   , cTape  :: !Tape
-  , cBumpL :: !Int  -- ^ Consecutive hits of the left wall.
+  , cBumpL :: !Int
+     -- ^ Consecutive hits of the left wall.
-  , cExtR  :: !Int  -- ^ Consecutive extensions of the tape on the right.
+  , cExtR  :: !Int
+     -- ^ Consecutive extensions of the tape on the right.
   }
 ```

 Run
 ===

-- Tried to beat Ulf's 7000 steps.
+- Tried to beat Ulf's ~7000 step BB'(5).
-- First found only ~3240 steps.
+- First found only one with ~3240 steps.
-- Set fuel to 100.000.
+- So I set fuel to 100.000.

 Search space is vast.
-You need to be lucky!
+I guess I was lucky!
 ```
 2025-03-21 01:31:39 GMT